robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 :name:`re` module that has pretty standard `regular expressions syntax`__.
 This syntax is otherwise fully supported with embedded arguments, but regexp extensions in format `(?...)` cannot be used.
-Notice also that matching embedded arguments is done case-insensitively.
 If the regular expression syntax is invalid, creating the keyword fails with an error visible in `test execution errors`__.